tsubik/tsubik.github.io/blog/_posts/2015-11-03-retain-old-family-photos-using-nodejs-and-imagemagick.md

 ## Results

 I am pretty happy with results.
-Of course I need to rotate pictures accordingly later.
+Of course, I need to rotate pictures accordingly later.

 ![results](/images/blog/multicrop_pictures.jpg "Results")

 ## Post Production

-Sometimes I need to discard a few of result pictures, because it happens that script crops additional pictures from exact ones.
-There is an option for multicrop script to discard images smaller than a given size.
+Sometimes I need to discard a few of result pictures because of additional "subpictures" extracted from the original one.
+There is an option for the multi-crop script to discard images smaller than a given size.
 You have to be careful scanning small pictures, though.

-I found [Google Photos][google_photos] pretty robust for simple post production, including applying automatic filters and deskewing if script doesn't work perfectly.
+I found [Google Photos][google_photos] pretty robust for simple post production, including applying automatic filters and deskewing if the script doesn't work perfectly.

 ## Things to do